All About Purl’s

 “Every knitter knows that you can’t make very much after only a couple of stitches: you need a whole needle full.
 Purl’s is a needle full of stitches, a place for people to get knit together—to gather and swap yarns, patterns, and projects, to get and give advice and ideas.
 Purl’s is proud to offer yarns that are beautiful, soft, and interesting, from around the world or just around the mountain—yarns with stories.
 If you’ve been knit together, dropped, frogged, or reworked (like all the rest of us)—come join us at Purl’s Yarn Emporium, and you’ll leave in stitches.”

 Purl’s Yarn Emporium opened in May 2005 on College Street in downtown Asheville.
-In 2008, the store moved to its present location on Wall Street.
+In 2008, the store moved to 10 Wall Street around the corner.
 In August 2010, Lindsey Rey, the original owner, decided to retire from the yarn store business and sold the store to her former customer, Elizabeth Schell, along with her husband Rik Schell.

 Elizabeth (a.k.a. “lizabee” on Ravelry) grew up in a yarn store, Happy Hooker’s, which was owned by her mother, Bonnie, back in the San Fernando Valley in California.
 Though she only took up knitting upon moving to Asheville from Brooklyn, NY in 2008, Elizabeth has always been involved in doing handwork of some kind.
 Elizabeth’s first calling is as a worship and theater artist and she loves to help people find ways to express themselves creatively.

 Rik (a.k.a. “purlinsbeard” on Ravelry) has long enjoyed warm garments made by mothers and grandmothers, but is now quite an avid knitter and crocheter himself.
-He happily teaches the kid’s stitch classes, our Intro to Crochet classes, many Stitch Doctor and Yarn Dyeing sessions, and is also the in-house dyer of our Whose Sock and Adventure yarns.
+He has happily taught the kid’s stitch classes, our Intro to Crochet classes, and many Stitch Doctor and Yarn Dyeing sessions.
+Rik is also the in-house dyer of our Whose Sock, Adventure, and Science! yarns.
 Rik previously worked in publishing in New York and has also pursued certification as a Middle School teacher.
-He loves teaching people to knit and learning new techniques himself.
+He loves teaching people to craft and learning new techniques himself.